 Welcome to Rana homestay now entering its eighth year We offer a learning experience that will immerse you into contemporary Cambodia and augment your knowledge of how more than 70% of the ignored population lives The usual route of Sihanoukville, Phnom Penh and Siam Reap is well worth the visit but it is incomplete and usually superficial.
-When you see Ankor Wat (and you should), you are seeing the glorious past of Cambodia.
+When you see Angkor Wat (and you should), you are seeing the glorious past of Cambodia.
 We present a glimpse into the less glamorous current life and experiences of the overlooked villagers.

 But other than the transitory moments, a communications gap will remain and you will be on your way to your next sterile destination on the banana pancake trail.
 We close that gap by bringing you face to face with them during our hikes on foot and by bike and by having non-directed conversations with them during the evening.
 Because my wife comes from this village we have a good rapport with these people; they are not just locals.
 They are our friends, neighbors, and relatives and they want to know about you too.

-We wih to assure you in advance that under no circumstances will you be bothered, asked, hounded or in any way approached by us for donations during your stay.
+To find out exactly what we need or to find out more about the school please visit the"links page of this website and click on the blogsite at the top of the list.
+We wish to assure you in advance that under no circumstances will you be bothered, asked, hounded or in any way approached by us for donations during your stay.
 It is entirely up to you.
 If you have other educational material such as books etc. that you would like to donate email me first.
 Thank you.